hujhax/austin-improv-wiki/Troupes/Kevlar.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>[[Performers/David Lampe]] and [[Performers/Kevin Miller]] have played improv together in various shows for over a decade.
+Their press blurb, taken from a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>[[Performers/David Lampe|David Lampe]] and [[Performers/Kevin Miller|Kevin Miller]] have played improv together in various shows for over a decade.
 One day over a couple of Lone Stars, Lampe suggested to Kevin that they ditch all the other improvisers and go it alone.
 The result was Kevlar: We're Bulletproof, a two-man show with a rotating cast of characters and no other rules.</blockquote>

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>We do a two-man La Ronde.
 One of us begins a solo scene, then is joined onstage by the other, then the first person finds an excuse to leave and re-enters as a new character, and so on. </blockquote>

 ## Media
 ### Videos
-* [Video](http://vimeo.com/90777157) by [[Performers/Kevin Miller]] of their 3/30/14 "Kevlar: We're Shot!" performance at [[Coldtowne Theater]].
+* [Video](http://vimeo.com/90777157) by [[Performers/Kevin Miller|Kevin Miller]] of their 3/30/14 "Kevlar: We're Shot!" performance at [[Coldtowne Theater]].

 ### Photos
-* [Photoset](http://www.facebook.com/warren.henderson.946/media_set?set=a.703672999663188.1073741850.100000614831752&type=3) by [[Performers/Warren Henderson]] that includes their 11/15/13 performance in the *[[Shows/2x4]]*.
+* [Photoset](http://www.facebook.com/warren.henderson.946/media_set?set=a.703672999663188.1073741850.100000614831752&type=3) by [[Performers/Warren Henderson|Warren Henderson]] that includes their 11/15/13 performance in the *[[Shows/2x4|2x4]]*.

 ## More Information